bd-j/forcepho/demo/demo_optimize/readme.md

 # Demo: Optimization

-Generate a galsim image with specific parameters and fit it with forcepho, first running a round of optimization.
+Generate a galsim image with specific parameters and fit it with forcepho using HMC sampling, after first running a round of optimization.
 Note that the linear optimization of fluxes is currently only possible when using the GPU.

 ## setup